Stanisław Radziwon

-Stanisław Radziwon (29 August 1907 in Dolistowo–10 July 1973 in Edinburgh) was a Polish administrator, soldier, and active member of the Polish émigré community in Scotland.
+Stanisław Radziwon (29 August 1907 – 10 July 1973) was a Polish administrator, soldier, and active member of the Polish émigré community in Scotland.

 Biography

 Early years

 Stanisław Radziwon was born in Dolistowo, a large village in the present-day Białystok district of northeastern Poland, to the family of Szymon Radziwon and Urszula (née Kucharska).
-Faced with the dangerous proximity of the heavy fighting of Russian forces against advancing Germans during the First World War, his father sent him, his three brothers, and a sister for safety to the Russian interior (the governorates Mohylev and Minsk).
-There in the city of Kaluga he attended a local school for two years along with his older brother Władysław.
-During this time they stayed with the Slawinski family, wealthy landowners.
+Faced with the dangerous proximity to the heavy fighting of the Russian forces against advancing Germans during the First World War, his father sent him, his three brothers, and a sister for safety to the Russian interior (the governorates of Mohylev and Minsk).
+There, in the city of Kaluga, he attended a local school for two years along with his older brother Władysław.
+During this time they stayed with the Slawinski family, who were wealthy landowners.

 Between the two World Wars

-Stanisław returned to the newly re-established Poland (1918) and continued schooling, attending Adam Mickiewicz High School in Grodno (present Hradna, large city in Belarus) from 1922 to his matriculation time when the final exams he completed on May 28, 1927.
+Stanisław returned to the newly re-established Poland (1918) and continued schooling, attending Adam Mickiewicz High School in Grodno (present Hradna, a large city in Belarus) from 1922 until his final matriculation exams on May 28, 1927.
 From 15 August 1930 to June 1931 he attended the 5th Infantry Reserves Cadet School at Kraków (Cracow).
-In the following years, after completing tactical training as a reservist, he was promoted to the rank of lieutenant, his promotion being signed by Lieutenant Colonel Zygmunt Berling, commanding officer for the 6th Legion's Regiment of Infantry part of the Wilno (present Vilnius, capital of Lithuania) garrison.
+In the following years, after completing tactical training as a reservist, he was promoted to the rank of lieutenant, his promotion being signed by Lieutenant Colonel Zygmunt Berling, commanding officer for the 6th Legion's Regiment of Infantry, part of the Wilno (present Vilnius, capital of Lithuania) garrison.
 In private life, he married Wilno-born Maria Szabłowska in December 1930.

 In the autumn of 1931 he enrolled in the Faculty of Law at Stefan Batory University in Wilno.
 On 2 November 1935 he was awarded his master's degree in law.
 While at the university, he had tried his hand as a journalist, writing articles for local newspapers.
 Shortly after qualifying as the lawyer, he started work for Wilno's Provincial Administration Office; then, until the outbreak of the Second World War, he held various administrative positions for both the Grodzki-Wileński as well as for Wilensko-Trockie county.
 During that time he befriended Colonel Ludwik Bociański governor of Wilno Voivodeship (from 1935 to 1939) and a well known member of the pre-war Polish elite.
 It turned out to be a lifelong close relationship during the years spent abroad.

 Being a trusted colleague of Bociański, Stanisław Radziwon was placed in various exposed but tactical positions: chief of local press and publications censorship department [3], local security referent (from November 1, 1937).
 From time to time he held temporary duties os governor of Grodzkie-Wileńskie County administration until finally promoted as deputy-governor of Wileńsko-Trockie County administration in the summer of 1939.
 During this period, he was involved in closing down the local periodical Poprostu connected with the name of the famous Polish communist writer Jerzy Putrament [6] and in the arrest of the very active Communist Stefan Jędrychowski who after the War was a prominent member of the Communist-dominated Polish government.